Wankowicz-Lab/wankowicz-lab.github.io/_members/wankowicz.md

 Intertwined with her science, Stephanie is interested in improving equity and inclusion in science.
-Her work has spanned from starting a mentorship program for the [Biophysics program at UCSF](https://biophysics.ucsf.edu/) and starting a DEIJ Journal Club in the Fraser lab](https://fraserlab.com/).
+Her work has spanned from starting a mentorship program for the [Biophysics program at UCSF](https://biophysics.ucsf.edu/) and starting a DEIJ Journal Club in the [Fraser lab](https://fraserlab.com/tags/deij_jc/).
 She will be continuing these efforts at Vanderbilt.